AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/fetchStoreRender.md

 ## Overview

 Now that we have a grip on this passing `props` stuff let's take a deeper look at that `state` stuff in **Class-based Components**.
 As you saw in the last lesson we were able to pass the values in a parent component's state down to its child component through **props**.
 But what is `state`?
-Where does it get is values?
+Where does it get its values?
 When is it created?
-In this lesson we'll address all of those questions.
+In this lesson, we'll address all of those questions.

 ## State (Local Memory)